 Affordable Annual Exam Coverage

-You might find eye exams as low as $50, but the average cost is often closer to $100.
+You might find eye exams as low as $50, but the average cost is often closer to $100 for routine vision services.
 You may be able to save hundreds on the cost of exams alone if you choose the right plan.
 VSP, a leader in vision plans, offers annual exams for a low $15 copay on some of its plans in New Jersey.
+Eye exams are the best thing you can do for your eyes, even if you’re not sure you need glasses.
+Eye health issues are easier to detect in the optometrist’s office.
+Plus, you can get quality vision care from referrals or partners when needed.

 Exam copays with other providers range from $10 to $40.
 A handful of plans do not cover annual exams.